-The Günther Tulip Filter Set consists of a filter composed of a paramagnetic cobalt chromium alloy (50 mm long when compressed to a diameter of 30 mm), preloaded on a jugular filter introducer; a 7 French coaxial introducer system (compatible with a 0.035 inch wire guide); and a 10 French predilator with hydrophilic coating for vessel access.
+The Günther Tulip Filter Set consists of a filter composed of a paramagnetic cobalt chromium alloy (50 mm long when compressed to a diameter of 30 mm), preloaded on a femoral filter introducer; a jugular filter introducer; a 7 French coaxial introducer system (compatible with a 0.035 inch wire guide); and a 10 French pre-dilator with hydrophilic coating for vessel access.
 The introducer dilator has eight sideports and two radiopaque markers 30 mm apart (end-to-end).
-The product is intended for percutaneous placement via a iugular vein in adults.
+The product is intended for percutaneous placement via a femoral or jugular vein in adults.
+The femoral and jugular introducers are clearly identified on their respective handles.

 The Günther Tulip Filter implant is designed to act as a permanent filter or retrievable filter.
-The Günther Tulip Filter implant may be retrieved if clinically indicated: please refer to Section 5.2, Optional Filter Retrieval for more information.
+The Günther Tulip Filter implant may be retrieved if clinically indicated; please refer to Section 5.3, Optional Filter Retrieval for more information.